Qiskit/qiskit-tutorials/appendix/teach_me_qiskit_2018/README.md

 ## Teach Me QISKit Award 2018: Top Submissions

 This folder contains the top submissions of the Teach Me QISKit Award 2018.
-Most of the tutorials were written and tested with qiskit-sdk-py version 0.4.15.
+Most of the tutorials were written and tested with qiskit-core version 0.4.15 (previously known as qiskit-sdk-py).

 Here is the list of the top submissions (in alphabetical order).